 Overview of Online Certificate Programs

 Certificates and degree programs serve different purposes.
-Certificate programs usually cost less than a degree and require fewer credits than degree programs to give students the necessary skills for a particular occupation quickly.
+Vocational certificates usually cost less than a degree and require fewer credits, allowing students to gain the necessary skills for a particular occupation at a quicker pace and without incurring much student debt.
 A college degree takes longer because it provides a more general, theoretical education.
-Both programs can help students meet professional goals, but in different ways.
+Both programs can help students meet professional goals but in different ways.

-The curriculum of each course of study is different as well.
-A certificate program is very targeted and occupation-focused, meaning that usually, core classes or prerequisites are not required.
-On the other hand, many degree programs offer a broader education, where students not only learn about their field of study but they may also be required to complete courses in other areas to graduate.
+The curriculum of each area of study is different as well.
+A certificate program is very targeted and occupation-focused, meaning that core classes or prerequisites aren't usually required.
+On the other hand, many degree programs offer a broader education, where students not only learn about their field of study but may also be required to complete courses in other areas to graduate.

 Which Online Certificate Program is Best?

-When applying to an online certificate program, many of the requirements and processes will be the same as applying to an in-person program.
-However, students should check to see if schools have different application processes based on their particular program.
+When applying to an online certificate program, many of the requirements and processes are the same as applying to an in-person program.
+However, students should check each school's admission requirements to pick a college that meets their qualifications.
 Sometimes there are fewer application requirements for online certificates.

-In general, applying to a certificate program may require:
+In general, applying to a certificate program may require the following:

-- An application fee, which is generally non-refundable and is usually between $25-$50, but not more than $100.
+- An application fee, which is usually non-refundable and falls between $25-$50 but rarely exceeds $100.

 - A completed FAFSA to determine financial aid eligibility.
 Students can then work with their school's financial aid office to see what other assistance they may be eligible to receive.